 Beyond the two residentials, are there any opportunities to feel part of the larger student community?

 Yes.
 Flexi-MA students will participate in occasional online hangouts with lecturers as well as being given the opportunity to connect with other students via private social media groups.
-In addition, WTC provides a number of theology events throughout the UK, Channel Islands and Sweden each year, at which students can connect in person.
+In addition, WTC provides a number of Kingdom Theology Events throughout the UK and Sweden each year, at which students can connect in person.

 Year 1 Modules

 TH7928: Reading the Old Testament for the Church - Dr Matt Lynch

 This module provides you with an opportunity to reflect on the significance of the Old Testament as Christian Scripture, with attention to key challenges and opportunities that the Old Testament presents for those in Christian ministry and mission.
 This course will provide opportunities to consider the costly loss of the Old Testament in modern church life.
 Students will explore the key ethical challenges to recovering the Old Testament in the modern world (gender, violence, ethnocentrism, historicity), and various ways that the Old Testament might be recovered for personal and Church enrichment.